 - Choose ultra low emission engines and use the OEDA VELS as a guide (see table below)

-- Ensure that your outboard engine is kept in good condition and is serviced according to the manufacturer's recommendations
+- Ensure that your outboard motor is kept in good condition and serviced according to the manufacturer's recommendations

-- Properly match engine horsepower to the size of the vessel
+- Properly match engine horsepower to the size of your vessel

 - Use the right size propeller and keep it in good condition (nicks and dents reduce performance)